Washing machine cleaning products

 Dirty filter

-Lemon Freshness
+Lemon freshness

 If you prefer a citrusy aroma in your laundry, try using lemon juice for washing machine cleaning.
 Squeeze the juice of one lemon into the detergent dispenser drawer or directly into the drum, then run a hot water cycle.